Interacting Urns on a Finite Directed Graph: Model dynamics

-\begin{quote} A ball is selected uniformly at random from every urn, their colours are noted and they are replaced into their respective urns.
-For every $i \in V$, if the colour of the chosen ball from the $i^{th}$ urn is white, $a$ white and $(m-a)$ black balls are added to all its neighbouring urns, and if the colour of chosen ball from the $i^{th} $ urn is black then $(m-b)$ white balls and $b$ black balls are added to all its neighbouring urns. \end{quote} That is, the reinforcement is done at every neighbour of $i$ according to the following replacement matrix:
+Suppose there is an urn at every vertex of $G$ such that each urn contains balls of two colours, white and black.
+Let $(W^t_i, B^t_i)$ be the configuration of the urn at vertex $i$, where $W^t_i$ and $B^t_i$ denote the number of white balls and black balls respectively, at time $t\geq 0$.
+Let $m \in \IZ^+ $ and $\alpha, \beta \in \{0, 1, \dots, m\}$ be fixed, then given $\{(W^t_i, B^t_i)\}_{i\in V}$, we update the configuration of each urn at time $t+1$ as follows: \begin{quote} A ball is selected uniformly at random from all the urns simultaneously and independently of every other urn.
+The colours of these balls are noted and they are replaced into their respective urns.
+For every $i \in V$, if the colour of the ball selected from the $i^{\mathrm{th}}$ urn is white, $\alpha$ white and $(m-\alpha)$ black balls are added to each urn $j$, such that $i\to j$; and if the colour of the ball selected from the $i^{\mathrm{th}} $ urn is black then $(m-\beta)$ white balls and $\beta$ black balls are added to each urn $j$, such that $i\to j$. \end{quote} That is, each urn $i$ reinforces urn $j$ such that $i\to j$, according to the following reinforcement matrix

-for $a, b \in \{0, 1, \cdots, m\}$.
-We call this a P\'olya type reinforcement if $a= b= m$, and a Friedman type reinforcement if $a=b \neq m$.
-A general case where the replacement matrix at each vertex is not same, is discussed in section \ref{Sec:Opinion-Dynamics}.